jefferyb/ansible-perplexica/README.md

 Perplexica is an AI-powered search engine.
 It is an Open Source alternative to Perplexity AI, running locally using Open Source tools like Ollama.
 For more information, visit https://github.com/ItzCrazyKns/Perplexica

+This ansible playbook should help install/manage/upgrade an instance of Perplexica on your local or remote system.

 # A Quick how to get started

 To install/update Perplexica, run: